Doubling property for biLipschitz homogeneous geodesic surfaces

 \section{Introduction}

-According to a consequence of a general theorem by V. N. Berestovski\u\i\; \cite{b, b1, b2}, if a geodesic distance $d$ on a surface $S$ induces the same topology and has the property that the isometries of $(S,d)$ act transitively on $S$, then $(S,d)$ is isometric to a Finsler surface.
+According to a consequence of a general theorem by V. N. Berestovski\u\i\; \cite{b, b1, b2}, if a geodesic distance $d$ on a surface $S$ induces the surface topology of $S$ and has the property that the isometries of $(S,d)$ act transitively on $S$, then $(S,d)$ is isometric to a Finsler surface.
 In particular, such spaces are locally \bilip equivalent to a planar Euclidean domain.

-On the other hand, some distances on the plane are not locally \bilip equivalent to the Euclidean distance.
-Laakso constructed in \cite{Laakso} geodesic metrics on the plane that are not \bilip embeddable into any $\R^n$ but still share many properties with the Euclidean metric, such as Ahlfors $2$-regularity, local linear contractibility, and the fact that a Poincar\'e inequality holds; see \cite{Heinonenbook} for an introduction to these last definitions.
+Although, some geodesic distances on the plane are not locally \bilip equivalent to the Euclidean distance.
+Laakso constructed in \cite{Laakso} geodesic metrics on the plane that are not \bilip embeddable into any $\R^n$, but still share many properties with the Euclidean metric.
+Some of these properties are Ahlfors $2$-regularity, local linear contractibility, and the fact that a Poincar\'e inequality holds; see \cite{Heinonenbook} for an introduction to these last definitions.

 In this paper we begin the study of a property that holds in the case of the Euclidean plane but has never been singled out: the fact that \bilip maps act transitively.
 Since every Riemannian/Finsler surface is locally \bilip equivalent to an Euclidean planar domain, every two points on the surface have neighborhoods that are \bilip equivalent.
-Briefly, we say that every Finsler surface is locally \bilip homogeneous, see the next section for the general definitions.
-Thus the natural question that is currently leading our research is whether every geodesic metric on the plane (or on a surface) where the \bilip maps act (locally) transitively is \bilip equivalent to a Riemannian metric and so, locally, to the Euclidean metric.
+Briefly, we say that every Finsler surface is locally \bilip homogeneous; see the next section for the general definitions.
+Thus our natural question is whether every geodesic distance on the plane, or on a surface, where the \bilip maps act locally transitively, is \bilip equivalent to a Riemannian distance and so, locally, to the Euclidean distance.

 General homogeneity appears frequently in different mathematical areas and is as natural to assume as it is hard to handle in proofs.
-We refer, for example, to the challenging open conjecture of Bing and Borsuk that states that an $n$-dimensional, homogeneous Euclidean Neighborhood Retract, should be a homology $n$-manifold.
-See \cite{Bryant} for definitions, progress and references.
+We refer, for example, to the challenging open conjecture of Bing and Borsuk, \cite{bing-borsuk}, which states that an $n$-dimensional, homogeneous, absolute neighborhood retract, should be an $n$-manifold.
+See \cite{Bryant, Halverson-Repovs} for definitions, progress and references.